GSG-K3/next-js-workshop/rendering-and-Data-fetching.md

 ```

-Because `getServerSideProps` is called at request time, its take parameter (context) object containing the following keys :
+Because `getServerSideProps` is called at request time, its take parameter (context) object contains the following keys :

 - If the page uses dynamic routes name like `[userId].js` , then params will look like `params : { userId: ... }`.
 - req: The HTTP IncomingMessage object.